steffrahaim/lumen-marketing/wp-content/plugins/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.6.17 - June 10, 2017 =
+* Updated Video.js to version 5.19.2
+* Better fix for big play button overlay remaining visible on autoplay Video.js videos.

+= 4.6.16 - March 19, 2017 =
+* Updated Video.js to version 5.18.4
+* Added option for variable playback rates in Video.js and WordPress Default players.
+* Fixed bug that didn't save views when quarter counting was enabled (new installations only).
+* Fixed bug that allowed big play button to remain on screen when videos autoplayed in Firefox and Edge.
+* Fixed query for converting URLs to post IDs when a blank _wp_attached_file is present in the database.

+= 4.6.15 - February 27, 2017 =
+* Updated Video.js to version 5.16.0
+* Changed source filetype checking to account for URLs with query strings, which allows for signed URLs.
+* Changed VP9 encoding CRF value to the H.264 setting.
+Using the WEBM setting led to unnecessarily high bitrates.
+* Removed French translation files from distribution to allow updated language packs.

 = 4.6.14 - January 24, 2017 =
 * Updated Video.js to version 5.15.1